seetadev/das-simulator-nim/README.md

 ## Acknowledgements

-The [Shadow Network Simulator](https://shadow.github.io/) is had originally been developed for the Tor project.
+The [Shadow Network Simulator](https://shadow.github.io/) was originally developed for the [Tor project](https://www.torproject.org/).

 [nim-libp2p](https://github.com/vacp2p/nim-libp2p) is in development and production use by the [Nimbus team](https://nimbus.team/).